 Contrary to my expectations, the workshop went pretty well.
 We had a superb time, produced exactly the output we needed and were after all pretty aligned on the outcome.

-Despite being happy about the results, I couldn’t help to think about why it worked that well, lacking my usual load of preparation time and thoughts.
+Despite being happy with the results, I couldn’t help to think about why it worked that well, lacking my usual load of preparation time and thoughts.
 I almost felt guilty that I was ‘lucky’ and the scenario, day and time just played for me and led to the great results.

-By doing stakeholder-heavy product work for 6 years and being in challenging environments managing high-scale products, I can now benefit from this year-long learning and refinement of my skills.
+By doing stakeholder-heavy product work for six years and being in challenging environments managing high-scale products, I can now benefit from this year-long learning and refinement of my skills.
 This is what allows me to now being able to run workshops or discovery phases with fewer upfront effort.

 The answer was simple, yet unsatisfying for me back at that time.
 Those athletes did put a lot of effort into laying endurance foundations when they were younger (e.g. during junior years) and could now still benefit from this high level they’ve built up for themselves.
-So they only had to put in quite few endurance effort right now in order to simply maintain this threshold.
+So they only had to put in quite few endurance effort right now to simply maintain this threshold.